Transformation and Consulting

 Generating Technology Impact

-Many organizations are failing to achieve the revolutionary impact or expected return on investment from their digital technology because of unsuccessful implementations, and over-budget and delayed projects.
+Many organizations are failing to achieve the revolutionary impact or expected return on investment from their digital technology because of unsuccessful implementations as well as over-budget and delayed projects.

-Solutions, however, exist.
-By integrating process optimization into technology programs from the outset, our clients gain organizational buy-in, manage change and technology customization, and stay focused on the business impact.
-That principle is at the core of our Lean DigitalSM approach and we apply it to every operating model design and transformation that harnesses technology and analytics.
+Solutions, however, do exist.
+By integrating process optimization into technology programs from the outset, enterprises gain organizational buy-in, are better able to manage change and technology customization, and can stay focused on the business impact.
+This principle leverages our Lean DigitalSM approach, which combines design-thinking principles with Lean approaches, digital technologies and analytics, and deep domain expertise.

-We combine our Smart Enterprise Processes (SEPSM) framework with core IT, Systems of EngagementTM, and Data-to-Action AnalyticsSM capabilities to create intelligent operations that span the key technology-implementation stages:
+We use our Smart Enterprise Processes (SEPSM) framework with core IT, Systems of EngagementTM, and Data-to-Action AnalyticsSM capabilities to create intelligent operations that span the key technology-implementation stages:

-- Current-state assessment – process and IT landscape review
+- Current-state assessment – a process and IT landscape review

-- Gap analysis – reporting on gaps in existing processes and improvement opportunities with a list of tool and technology options to consider
+- Gap analysis – reporting on gaps in existing processes and improvement opportunities with technology options to consider

-- Business case build – walking you through the proposed business case along with an ROI assessment and critical business performance
+- Business-case build – developing a business case along with an ROI assessment and critical business performance metrics

-- Future state process design – a description of what your business needs to be
+- Future-state process design – a description of what the business needs to be

 - Technology, tools, or vendor selection support – assistance in choosing the right suite of suppliers and solutions